Youngho-Cholab/NCC_Code/README.md

 python /your_path/detect.py --weights /your_path/model_name.pt --img 640 --conf 0.25 --source /your_path_to_images/ --project /your_path/ --name Folder_name
 ```

-## Intensity Adjustment
-The intensity adjustment module ensures uniform brightness across images by:

-1. Comparing each image's brightness to the average background brightness.
-2. Applying Contrast Limited Adaptive Histogram Equalization (CLAHE) to enhance image contrast.

-This process helps standardize image backgrounds for better analysis.

-## Cell Location Comparison
-This code compares the text labels of the original and subsequent images, crops regions containing the same objects from both images, and saves them.
-To use this code, images with bounding boxes and corresponding '.txt' files containing coordinate data are required.
-The bounding box information from the '.txt' files is used to extract and save matching object regions from both the before and after images.

-## Data Extraction
+## Image Preprocessing
-This code identifies elliptical boundaries around objects in images and extracts information such as the center, shape, brightness, area, eccentricity, and FWHM, then compares the average intensity between two images.
-The extracted data is saved to an Excel file.
+`1_image_preprocessing/intensity_adjustment.py`:
+Applies brightness normalization and CLAHE to standardize input images before detection.

-## Additional Data Extraction
+## Matched Cell Cropping & Feature Extraction
-This code imports data from an Excel file and calculates the refractive index using H₂O₂ concentration, cell volume, H₂O₂ efflux rate, and a formula derived from FDTD modeling.
-The results are saved to a new Excel file.
+This step includes tracking cells across time points and extracting single-cell features for downstream analysis.

+- `3_cell_tracking_feature_extraction/crop_matched_0min_10min_cells.py`:
+Matches cells between two time points (e.g., 0 min and 10 min) using YOLO-based detection results, then crops the matched regions.

+- `3_cell_tracking_feature_extraction/nIR_cell_feature_extraction.py` :
+Extracts features such as size, brightness, eccentricity, ROS efflux, and refractive index (computed via an FDTD-based formula) from cropped cell images.
+The output is saved in Excel format.

 ## Passage Prediction

+Located in `4_passage_prediction/`.

-This module enables the prediction of cellular passage numbers (P5 to P15) based on features extracted through NCC.
-It includes training and inference scripts, along with pretrained model weights and clustering-based preprocessing components.
+This module predicts the passage number (P5 to P15) of individual cells based on NCC-derived features.

+- `4_passage_prediction/passage_prediction_training.py`:
-- `passage_prediction_training.py`: Trains a multi-task neural network to classify passage numbers using features such as ROS efflux, refractive index, and spatial density distributions.
+  Trains a multi-task neural network using features such as ROS efflux, refractive index, and spatial density.
+- `4_passage_prediction/predict_passage_probability.py`:
-- `predict_passage_probability.py`: Applies the trained model to new single-cell data and outputs passage prediction probabilities for each sample.
+  Applies the trained model to new single-cell data and outputs prediction probabilities for each passage number.
+- `4_passage_prediction/passage_prediction_model.pth`:
-- `passage_prediction_model.pth`: Pretrained model weights for the passage prediction model.
+  Pretrained model weights.
+- `4_passage_prediction/clustering_params.pkl`:
-- `clustering_params.pkl`: Preprocessing objects including StandardScaler, PCA, KMeans, and DBSCAN used to generate cluster-based input features.
+  Preprocessing pipeline including StandardScaler, PCA, KMeans, and DBSCAN.

+## About the Provided Data and Code

+This repository includes a subset of data and code prepared for publication purposes:

+- The `data/` folder contains selected example images (10 frames each from P5 and P15 at 0 min and 10 min) used to illustrate the analysis pipeline.
+Full raw datasets are not included.
+- The code has been trimmed to remove personal or environment-specific configurations and includes only the core modules essential for reproducing the analysis flow presented in the paper.

+If you require access to the full dataset or the complete analysis code, please contact the corresponding author as indicated in the publication.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.